mkidson/mkidson_obsidian_vault/VWS/Module 2 - Wildfire Basic Skills.md

 **Remember**
 - Choose flat ground.
 - Once placed, they cannot be moved.
-- Secure hose in a circular pattern at the bottom of the pool to avoid couplings from flying out due to pressure.
+- Secure hose in a circular pattern at the bottom of the pool when filling to avoid couplings from flying out due to pressure.
 - Always monitor the pool level.

 ### Hydrants